-Some investment professionals use designations such as "senior specialist" or "retirement advisor" to imply that they are experts at helping seniors with financial issues.
-However, this may not always be the case.
+Some financial professionals use designations such as "senior specialist" or "retirement advisor" to imply that they are experts at helping seniors with financial issues.
+Many seniors, however, don't understand the titles or the sets of initials that may follow the names of these financial professionals.

-The education, experience, and other requirements to obtain and maintain a "senior" designation vary greatly.
-In some cases, an investment professional may need to study and pass several rigorous exams-after working in a designated field for several years-to receive a particular designation.
+The education, experience, and other requirements for receiving and maintaining a "senior" designation vary greatly.
+In some cases, a financial professional may need to study and pass several rigorous exams-after working in a designated field for several years-to receive a particular designation.
 In other cases, it may be relatively easy in terms of time and effort to receive a "senior" designation, even for an individual with no relevant experience.

-If you want to find out more about a particular professional designation, check out the "Understanding Investment Professional Designations" page on FINRA's website (http://www.finra.org/investors).
+If you want to find out more about a particular professional designation, check out the "Understanding Investment Professional Designations" page on FINRA's website, www.finra.org/investor/resources/designations.
 The page provides the education and experience requirements for many professional designations.
-In addition, you can find out whether the granting organization for a particular designation requires continuing education, offers a public disciplinary or investor complaint process, or provides a way to check the status of an investment professional.
+In addition, you can find out whether the granting organization for a particular designation requires continuing education, offers a public disciplinary or investor complaint process, or provides a way to check the status of a financial professional.

 Keep in mind that neither FINRA nor the SEC endorses any professional designation.

 Even after doing some research, it may not be clear to you whether a professional designation represents legitimate expertise, a marketing tool, or something in between.
-That's one reason you should always look beyond an investment professional's designation and determine whether he or she can provide the type of financial services or product you need.
+That's one reason you should always look beyond a financial professional's designation and determine whether he or she can provide the type of financial services or product you need.